 Here are some key points about human papillomavirus.
 More detail and supporting information is in the main article.

-- There is no cure for HPV.2
+- There is no cure for HPV.

 Symptoms of human papillomavirus

-Plantar warts - described as hard, grainy growths on the feet, most commonly appearing on the heels or balls of the feet.
+Plantar warts - described as hard, grainy growths on the feet; they most commonly appear on the heels or balls of the feet.

 Diagnosis of human papillomavirus

-Tests to evaluate for HPV or HPV-related cervical cellular changes include a Pap smear, a DNA test and the use of acetic acid (vinegar).
+Tests to evaluate for HPV or HPV-related cervical cellular changes include a Pap smear, a DNA test, and the use of acetic acid (vinegar).

 Treatments for human papillomavirus

-- Podophyllin (chemical applied by a health care provider)
+- Podophyllin (chemical applied by a doctor)